 In their honour, he’s setting out to be the first New Zealander to row solo across the Atlantic Ocean.

-On December 12th 2017, when Isaac launches from the Canary Islands to begin his epic 3000 mile journey, he will have completed an absolutely gruelling training regime:
+On December 12th 2018, when Isaac launches from the Canary Islands to begin his epic 3000 mile solo journey, he will have completed an absolutely gruelling training regime:

-He’s preparing his body and mind for months alone at sea.
+His body and mind are prepared for months alone at sea.

 This is an amazing cause.